MarshMeadow/Komori/README.md

 This is made to make it easier for you github users out there and to report bugs, and chatting..

-Once the Dev puts this on Google Play or makes a Official GitHub this might become a archive/back-up for the app, we will probably shut down the github so that the the app can just be on the Play Store..
+Once the Dev puts this on Google Play or makes a Official GitHub this might become a archive/back-up for the app, we will probably shut down the GitHub, or unlist the APK, so that the the app can just be on the Play Store..